vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-access-control.md

 }
 ...
 ```

 The possible values for the `x-vcloud-restricted` annotation are:

 - `public` - All users with any access to the defined entity can read/write this field.
 - `protected` - Only users with Full Control access to the defined entity can write this field and all users with any access to the defined entity can read this field.
 - `private` - only users with Full Control access to the defined entity can read/write this field.

 Field access restriction annotations can be added at any content level.

-However, restrictions in sub-types (i.e. under `definitions`) are currently not supported.
+An example use of the field-level access control feature is to have an entity with a public 'desiredState' field that users can update, a protected 'currenState' field that is visible to users, but only the extension can update, and a private 'internalState' field that the extension can use to keep track of its internal information.

 ### Field Encryption

 In addition to restricting access to certain defined entity fields, users can also mark such fields as encrypted (or `secure`).
 The secure marker cannot be used on its own, it must be used in addition to `private`/`protected`/`public` and it does not bring any changes to the actual access restrictions which the `public`/`protected`/`private` markers impose.

 ```json
 ...
 "schema":   {